danielcaldwell/findingsunsets/README.md

 # findingsunsets
-My personal blog unreleated to technical discussions.
+Just my personal blog where I debugging life one post at a time.